purple-ic/touchup/README.md

 Releases come in two different flavors:

-- Default: comes with the usual features (i.e. self-updating and YouTube support)
+- Default: comes with the usual features (i.e. YouTube uploads)
 - Mini: only includes the base functionality of TouchUp

 If you'd like to further configure the included [features](#feature-flags) or